 Despite the gloomy topics, Winter Boy isn’t all doom and gloom.
 It is Infused with diegetic music, including various characters playing the guitar, singing in italian and in a karaoke.
 This mostly upbeat soundtrack includes blends indie with French chanson.
 A eclectic soundtrack is a trademark of Honoré, with music often becoming a character per se in his films.
 All in all, an enjoyable little movie.

 Winter Boy showed in the Official Competition of the 70th San Sebastian International Film Festival, when this piece was originally written.
-It premieres in the UK in October as part of the BFI London Film Festival.
+On Mubi and also on Amazon Prime in May 2023.